Morgan Stanley promises no job cuts in 2020 as coronavirus crisis grows

-(Reuters) - Morgan Stanley (MS.N) pledged to not cut any jobs this year, according to a memo seen by Reuters, as the Wall Street bank sought to reassure employees worried about their jobs during the coronavirus pandemic.
+March 26 (Reuters) - Morgan Stanley pledged to not cut any jobs this year, according to a memo seen by Reuters, as the Wall Street bank sought to reassure employees worried about their jobs during the coronavirus pandemic.

 The contents were confirmed by a Morgan Stanley spokesman.